By Eric Vandenbroeck and co-workers

 and warding off demons and spirits.
 The classic system of Daoist cosmography,

-cosmological notions and patterns of abstract emblems now played a role unknown
+patterns of abstract emblems now played a role unknown in the earlier

 For updates